 “Mom?
 What’s going to happen at this group?”
-Jeremy asked, a forkful of rice halfway to his mouth.
+Colin asked, a forkful of rice halfway to his mouth.

 It was dinner time and there was just over an hour left until we had to leave to get to his first drop in group.